ljdursi/beyond-single-core-R/README.md

 R is a great environment for interactive analysis on your desktop, but when your data needs outgrow your personal computer, it's not clear what to do next.

-This is material for a short overview scalable data analysis in R.  It covers:
+This is material for a short overview of scalable data analysis in R.  The slides can be viewed with Chrome at https://ljdursi.github.io/beyond-single-core-R .

+It covers:

 * How to think about parallelism and scalability in data analysis
 * The standard parallel package, including what was the snow and multicore facilities,